“The best thing about being a Teacher is that it matters. The hardest thing about being a Teacher is that it matters every day.”

 Yet in this ever-evolving world, you may be a subject expert, but what makes You special?

 What makes You stand out of the crowd?

 Zeal to upgrade your skill-set to help students better?

 If Your answer is Yes to any of the above, You are already ahead of the curve than most Educators!

-Dr APJ Abdul Kalam was a huge advocate of good education.
+Dr APJ Abdul Kalam was a huge advocate of a good education.
 He believed that enhancing personal skills and calibre is far more important than just an academic degree.
 Dr Kalam often visited schools & colleges to speak to the students and educators.
 He was an exceptional mentor and will always be remembered as a great teacher.

-Dr Sarvepalli Radhakrishnan was not only the second President of India but a great teacher of all times.
-He was known for his exemplary teaching skills and love for sharing knowledge with young learners.
+Dr Sarvepalli Radhakrishnan was not only the second President of India but a great teacher of all times. he was known for his exemplary teaching skills and love for sharing knowledge with young learners.
 He believed that a good teacher would always put his students above anything else.
 Later when Dr Radhakrishnan went on to become the President of India, his students and fans requested to declare his birthday as a National Holiday.
 Being the most humble teacher that he was, he requested the government of India to dedicate the day to all the Teachers in the country and so we celebrate Teacher’s Day on 5th September.